sandersbrad/GloWorm/README.md

 Yellow squares are power ups.
 Eat one of these to increase your score AND cut your length in half!

+The more apples you eat, the faster the game will get.

 #Have Fun!